huancheng-trili/bootstrap-rollup/README.md

 ### 4.2.
 Reducing the Size of the Kernel

 The origination process is similar to that of smart contracts.
-To originate a smart rollup, we have to consider the size of the kernel that shall be deployed.
+To originate a smart rollup, we have to consider the size of the kernel that will be deployed.
 The size of the kernel needs to be smaller than the manager operation size limit.

 Regrettably, the size of the `.wasm` file is currently too large: